mika-s/mika-s.github.io/_posts/2017-12-06-trajectory-generation-with-a-minimum-jerk-trajectory.markdown

 ### Code

 The equations can be translated into the code shown below.
-I chose to use Python here because it's borderline pseudocode and also allows me to use *matplotlib* for plotting.
+I chose to use Python here because it's borderline pseudo code and also allows me to use *matplotlib* for plotting.

-`mjtg` accepts the current position (start position), the setpoint (desired position), the frequency of the control system and a time parameter that indictes how long it should take to get from the current position to the setpoint.
+`mjtg` accepts the current position (start position), the setpoint (desired position), the frequency of the control system and a time parameter that indicates how long it should take to get from the current position to the setpoint.

 We can also use average velocity rather than movement time, considering that we know the